According to Nathaniel Lord Britton (1859-1934) and Joseph Nelson Rose (1862-1928), Mammillaria spinosissima has been cultivated since at least 1835.

 Etymology

-The specific epithet "spinosissima (spin-oh-SIS-ee-muh)" means " most spiny, spiniest" and refers to the stems densely covered with spines.
+The specific epithet "spinosissima (pronounced spin-oh-SIS-ee-muh)" means " most spiny, spiniest" and refers to the stems densely covered with spines.

 Origin

 Mammillaria spinosissima is endemic to Mexico.
-It grows in tropical dry forests and xerophilous scrub in Guerrero, Morelos, and the State of Mexico at elevations that range from 5,250 to 6,230 feet (1,600 to 1,900 m).
+It grows in tropical dry forests and xerophilous scrub at elevations between 5,250 and 6,230 feet (1,600 and 1,900 m) in Guerrero, Morelos, and the State of Mexico.

 Description

-In spring, Mammillaria spinosissima produces flowers, forming rings around the top of the stems.
-The flowers are purplish or deep-pink and can reach up to 0.8 inches (2 cm) in length and 0.6 inches (1.5 cm) in diameter.
+In spring, Mammillaria spinosissima produces flowers that form a ring around the top of the stem.
+The flowers are purplish or deep pink and can reach up to 0.8 inches (2 cm) in length and 0.6 inches (1.5 cm) in diameter.
 The fruits are club-shaped, up to 0.8 inches (2 cm) long, greenish to dull purple, and contain reddish-brown seeds.

 How to Grow and Care for Mammillaria spinosissima